Prosthetics/Orthotics Program Policy

 1. SAP Probation

 If a student is placed on SAP Probation after an appeal, he/she will be eligible for aid during one additional payment period.
 During the probationary period, the student must meet all SAP requirements.
-If the student fails to meet SAP during their probationary period, their aid will be suspended without the ability to appeal.
-In order to reinstate federal financial aid eligibility after a SAP suspension, students must meet the criteria for reinstatement listed above without the use of federal financial aid.
+If the student again fails to meet SAP during their probationary period, their aid may be suspended unless the student can demonstrate via appeal that new extenuating circumstances not related to the original appeal have occurred.
+In order to reinstate federal financial aid eligibility after a SAP suspension when a subsequent appeal has been denied or has not been submitted, students must meet the criteria for reinstatement listed above without the use of federal financial aid.

 2. SAP Academic Plan